Eligibility for designation as a historic landmark:

 Applying for Historic Landmark designation:

-Submit a completed application for Historic Landmark designation with photos of the property and contributing structures, and any supporting documentation about the property’s historical significance to the City of Waco Planning Services Department at the addresses below:
+Submit a completed application for Historic Landmark designation with photos of the property and contributing structures, and any supporting documentation about the property’s historical significance to the City of Waco Planning Services Department here.

 Incentives for owning a local historic landmark property: